Chiang Mai residential towers. Where the sinking fund decides a building's future

 The Chiang Mai Sinking Fund Guide Foreign Buyers Should Read Before Any Deposit

 I have asked the sinking-fund question on over 200 Chiang Mai condo viewings in 18 months.
-Roughly half the time, the agent does not know the answer.
-A meaningful fraction of the time, the juristic person cannot produce the number on request.
+Roughly half the time, the answer is not available at the viewing.
+A meaningful fraction of the time, the number takes a formal written request to surface.
 The Chiang Mai sinking fund is the single most important balance sheet line item in any condo purchase, and it is almost never volunteered.
 This guide is the version I wish every foreign buyer read before transferring a deposit.
-It is the same diligence step that protected me on the 2.15 million THB close I made after walking away from a 3.4 million THB trap.
+It is the same diligence step that protected me on the 2.15 million THB close I made after walking away from a 3.4 million THB listing.

 What the Sinking Fund Actually Is

-A sinking fund — sometimes called a capital reserve or capital fund — is the pool of money a condominium building holds for major capital works.
+A sinking fund, sometimes called a capital reserve or capital fund, is the pool of money a condominium building holds for major capital works.
 Not day-to-day operations.
 Those are funded from common-area fees.
 The sinking fund is for the big-ticket events: façade renovation, lift replacement, water-system overhaul, roof works, structural repairs, common-area refurbishment.
+The due-diligence sequence in full.

-The fund is collected at unit purchase as a one-off contribution per square metre — a sinking-fund top-up paid by the buyer at registration — and then maintained through periodic top-ups assessed by the condo committee.
+The fund is collected at unit purchase as a one-off contribution per square metre, a sinking-fund top-up paid by the buyer at registration, and then maintained through periodic top-ups assessed by the condo committee.
 The Thai Condominium Act provides the broad framework.
 The execution varies building by building, which is precisely why building-level due diligence matters more than sub-district-level due diligence.
+The foreign-buyer checklist this fund hides on.

 The reason this matters: when a building's sinking fund is insufficient to cover the next round of major works, the deficit is recovered through a special assessment levied on current owners.
 If you buy into a building with a depleted sinking fund, you inherit that future special assessment on day one.
-The seller pockets the cash.
+The seller exits with the proceeds.
 You inherit the bill.
 The marketing brochure does not mention this.
+Which is why the protocol that automates this exists as a $20 PDF.

 Why the Sinking Fund Is the Most Underweighted Variable in Chiang Mai Condo Purchases